Pendon Museum: Dartmoor branch

-On the ground floor of the museum, a model representing a Great Western Railway branch line on Dartmoor, originally built in 1955 to showcase the trains being built for the Vale scene, is operated for visitors.
+On the ground floor of the museum, a model representing a Great Western Railway branch line on Dartmoor (originally created in 1955 to showcase the trains being built for the Vale scene when it was in construction) is operated for visitors.
 The main focus of the Dartmoor scene is a model of Brunel's timber viaduct at Walkham in Devon built by R. Guy Williams, who also built many of the model locomotives at the museum.